How to tell if the chicken is undercooked may be a difficult question for most experienced home cooks. If you have not got the answer, keep reading.

 Most fully-cooked chicken meat usually becomes whiter.
 No matter how whiter the chicken meat is, it does not necessarily suggest the chicken is safe to eat.
 By contrast, slightly pink in the flesh is common and still occurs in some perfectly cooked chicken.

 You can check whether the chicken is finished by checking its internal temperature.
 As long as the meat thermometer shows 165ºF, you do not need to worry about eating chicken pieces with a pink color.

 After you know the five features to spot half-cooked chickens, you may ask yourself how to avoid undercooking chicken meat.
 You will find it much easier to avoid undercooking chicken once you check the information below.

 Measuring the chicken’s internal temperature is the traditional way to identify cooked chicken.
 The meat thermometer helps you tell precisely whether your chicken needs more time to reach the ideal heat.

 The average internal temperature indicating cooked chicken meat is 165ºF.
 It will be best if you put the food thermometer into the thickest part of the chicken to get the best reading.

 Chicken pieces would have a variety of shapes and sizes.
+For example, there are certain dissimilarities between chicken tenderloin and breast.
 While you boil or fry meat, there will be some parts of the chicken that have little contact with the heat.

 Therefore, if you want to cook chicken meat evenly, you should flip the chicken several times, allowing the heat to be distributed thoroughly.